Medieval Serbian literature: Post-medieval traditions

-The growth of the Renaissance Period occurred with the arrival of Serbian and Bulgarian hagiographers, literati, and artists who had escaped from their native lands when these were either threatened or occupied by the Ottomans.
-Their creative activities in science and literature are personified in the extraordinary individuals such as Lazar the Serb, among the early Hilandarians to arrive in Moscow from Mount Athos; the Bulgarian-born Gregory Tsamblak who arrived from Serbia and eventually became the Metropolitan of Kiev; Pachomius the Serb, one of the representatives of a new ornamental style known as pletenie slova (word-braiding), and others.
+Throughout the early modern period, Serbs living in the Venetian Republic, the Habsburg monarchy, and Danubian principalities (Wallachia and Moldavia) were also printing books (the Vuković printing house in Venice), and transcribing manuscripts with literary works.
+Those activities were conducted by Serbian literati and artisans who had escaped from their native lands when these were either threatened or occupied by the Ottomans.
+Their literary activities were represented by prominent individuals, such as Lazar the Serb, among the early Hilandarians to arrive in Moscow from Mount Athos; the Bulgarian-born Gregory Tsamblak who arrived from Serbia and eventually became the Metropolitan of Kiev; Pachomius the Serb, one of the representatives of a new ornamental style known as pletenie slova (word-braiding), and others.